bhdicaire/piSetup/README.md

 > **Why does this exist?** Setting up a Pi from scratch involves a lot of steps that are easy to forget.
 This playbook automates the configuration so that every device ends up in a known, reproducible state — whether it's your first Pi or your fifth.

 ## What it configures
+←
+→
 **Common** (`roles/common`)

 - Generate UTF-8 locale
-- Install sudo and common dependencies
+- Install common dependencies not included with [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/operating-systems/)
+- Configure timezone ← `group_vars/all/infrastructure.yml`
-- Configure timezone and hostname
+- Configure hostname ← `host_vars/<hostname>.yml`, you can use `host_vars/pi-01.yml` as template
 - Create an `ops` user, install your SSH public key, and grant passwordless sudo
 - Disable root login and password-based SSH authentication

 **Network** (`roles/network`)

 - Disable IPv6
-- Configure a static IPv4 address on a VLAN-tagged interface (see `host_vars/<hostname>.yml`)
+- Configure a static IPv4 address on a VLAN-tagged interface ← `host_vars/<hostname>.yml`

 **Print Server** (`roles/printServer`)

-- Install CUPS and Avahi for network printer discovery
+- Install [CUPS](https://www.cups.org/) and [Avahi](https://avahi.org/) for network printer discovery
-- Configure Brother PTouch and Dymo label printer drivers
+- Configure [Brother P-Touch](https://www.brother.ca/en/computer-connected-label-makers/c/pr-labelling-cpuConnected) and [Dymo](https://www.dymo.ca/label-makers-printers/labelwriter-label-printers/) label printer drivers

 **Dotfiles** (`roles/chezmoi`)

-- Bootstrap [chezmoi](https://www.chezmoi.io/) and apply personal configuration from your dotfiles repository
+- Bootstrap [chezmoi](https://www.chezmoi.io/) and apply personal configuration from your [dotFiles repository](https://github.com/bhdicaire/dotFiles)

-## Quick Start
+## :rocket: Quick Start

 ### 1 — Flash and boot the Pi